Ahelios/Test-Assignment/readme.md

-🌍 Currency Exchange Rate App
+# 🌍 Currency Exchange Rate App

 📌 Project Description

-This project is a currency exchange rate tracker that fetches and displays exchange rates once every 24 hours.
+This project is a currency exchange rate tracker that fetches displays exchange rates updated once every 24 hours.
 It includes a frontend built with React (Vite) and a backend using Node.js & ExpressJS with a MySQL database.

-🚀 Getting Started
+## 🚀 Getting Started

 Follow these steps to set up and run the project locally.